evoila/kubernetes-cpi-release/README.md

 $ kubectl create -f ./scripts/deployment/services/
 ```
 These services are needed for internal and external communication.
-Edit the files located in `./scripts/deployment/kubeconfig` that they match your certificates of your kubernetes cluster.
+Edit the files located in `./scripts/deployment/kubeconfig` that they match your CA certificate and your admin token of your kubernetes cluster.
 Edit all variables marked with `<...>` in the deployment script `./scripts/start.sh` that it matches your configuration.
 Execute the script
 ```